rfccambridge/robocup-software/README.md

 In order to control a full game (with scoring, fouls, corners, penalties etc.) you should have a refbox running.
 This isn't necessary for testing and general development.

 Follow [these](https://robocup-ssl.github.io/ssl-refbox/install.html) instructions to install and run the refbox.
 Refbox usage instructions are [here](https://robocup-ssl.github.io/ssl-refbox/manual.html).
+(Note that you must name the teams first!)

 # WINDOWS/MAC MAY BE A STRUGGLE - WE RECOMMEND LINUX
 ### NOTES FOR MAC